joshstevens19/reth-indexer/README.md

 ### Syncing

 - git clone this repo on your box - `git clone https://github.com/joshstevens19/reth-indexer.git`
-- create a `reth-indexer-config.json` in the root of the project an example of the structure is in `reth-indexer-config-example.json`, you can use `cp reth-indexer-config-example.json reth-indexer-config.json` to create the file with the template.
+- create a reth config file example structure is in `reth-indexer-config-example.json`, you can use `cp reth-indexer-config-example.json reth-indexer-config.json` to create the file with the template.
+Note you can map this config file anywhere but by default it will look for `reth-indexer-config.json` in the root of the project, this can be overwritten with the `CONFIG` flag.
-- map your config file (we going through what else property means below)
+- map your config file (we going through what all property means below)
-- run `RUSTFLAGS="-C target-cpu=native" cargo run --profile maxperf --features jemalloc` to run the indexer
+- run `RUSTFLAGS="-C target-cpu=native" CONFIG="./reth-indexer-config.json" cargo run --profile maxperf --features jemalloc` to run the indexer
+  - <strong>notes CONFIG can be replaced with any location you wish as long as it points to the config file</strong>
 - see all the data get synced to your postgres database

+TIP: You can use the handy `CONFIG` flag to allow you to run many indexers at the same time side by side in its own process.

 #### Advise